Amgen Scholars Program

 Baier, Herwig The goal of our research is to understand how neuronal circuits convert sensory inputs into behavioral responses.
 TBA

 Benakis, Corinne Stroke is one of the leading causes of death and mortality worldwide.
 One of the main risk factors for stroke onset is exposure to environmental toxins.
 Some of these environmental toxins that affect human health include dioxins and polyaromatic hydrocarbons.
 Both compounds have a high affinity for the aryl hydrocarbon receptor (AhR) which is ubiquitously expressed in immune cells at barrier sites, including the gut, the lung and meninges.
-For this project, we will test specific environmental toxins, ligands of AhR, and characterize the immune response and microbial composition before and after exposure to the toxin and evaluate the impact on stroke severity in mice.
-TBA
+For this project, we will test specific environmental toxins, ligands of AhR, and characterize the immune response and microbial composition before and after exposure to the toxin and evaluate the impact on stroke severity in mice. available in 2026

 Bonhoeffer, Tobias We investigate the fundamental principles of synaptic plasticity at a number of different levels, ranging from molecular approaches to studies of the intact nervous system.
 TBA